 • Knowledge Day – 1 September

 The holidays of national and state nature are days off for the whole Kazakhstan population.
 These days Kazakhstan holds open-air merrymaking and official events.
-Various festive events and festive concerts with participation of both Kazakh and foreign stars are arranged for the country’s population.
+Various festive events and festive concerts with participation of both Kazakhstan and foreign stars are arranged for the country’s population.